aliyun/terraform-provider-alicloud/website/docs/d/db_instances.html.markdown

       - custom: a custom certificate
   * `client_ca_cert` - (Available in 1.124.1+) The public key of the CA that issues client certificates.
 This parameter is supported only when the instance runs PostgreSQL with standard or enhanced SSDs.
   * `client_cert_revocation_list` - (Available in 1.124.1+) The certificate revocation list (CRL) that contains revoked client certificates.
 This parameter is supported only when the instance runs PostgreSQL with standard or enhanced SSDs.
+  * `client_ca_cert_expire_time` - (Available in 1.124.1+) The content of the server certificate.
+This parameter is supported only when the instance runs PostgreSQL with cloud disks.
+The time follows the ISO 8601 standard in the yyyy-MM-ddTHH:mm:ssZ format.
+The time is displayed in UTC.
+This parameter is not supported now.
   * `last_modify_status` - (Available in 1.124.1+) The status of the SSL link.
 This parameter is supported only when the instance runs PostgreSQL with standard or enhanced SSDs.
 Valid values:
       - success
       - setting